Zhang-lab/ATAC-seq_QC_analysis/0125_Documentation_v1.md

  output: background record
  QC to report: background plot

- #### 4.7, plot all results with reference dataset collection (currently ENCODE mm10 PE data)
+#### 4.6, plot all results with reference dataset collection (currently ENCODE mm10 PE data)
 tool: R
- QC to report: all plots
+QC to report: all plots and report file